exasol/transformers-extension/doc/user_guide/user_guide.md

 ```
 - Parameters:
   - ```model_name```: The name of the model to be downloaded.
 You can find the
-  details and names of the models [here](https://huggingface.co/models).
+  details of the models in [huggingface models page](https://huggingface.co/models).
   - ```sub_dir```: The directory where the model is downloaded in the cache.
   - ```bucketfs_conn```: The BucketFS connection name